-If a well owner in the District experiences a water well outage and contacts the District, the District will evaluate if the well is a Potentially Eligible Well and, if so, if it is an AP Well consistent with the procedures in this Well Assistance Program.
+If a well owner in the District experiences a water well outage and contacts the District, the District will evaluate if the well is a Potentially Eligible Well and, if so, if it is then an AP Well within the scope of an active Well Assistance Agreement and consistent with the procedures in this Well Assistance Program.
 The District will make good faith efforts to do so in a timely manner.
 If determined by the District to be necessary, the District will arrange for water for in-home domestic uses to be provided in a 1,000 gallon bulk tank to well owners temporarily until the District completes its evaluation.
 If the District determines that the well is an AP Well, the District intends to continue to arrange for the temporary water supply until the AP Well can be restored to full operation.